NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 ## ETL Pipeline Process

-- **Extract**: Retrieves raw financial data via the Simply Wall St API using pre-defined query templates.
+- **Extract**: Retrieves raw financial data via the Simply Wall St API using pre-defined API queries via Python.

-- **Transform**: Cleanses and transforms the data, including flattening nested JSON structures, handling missing data, and standardizing formats for consistency.
+- **Transform**: Cleanses and transforms the data, including flattening nested JSON structures, handling missing data and aligning data formats to the database schema.

-- **Load**: Loads the transformed data into a PostgreSQL database, making it ready for analysis, querying, and reporting.
+- **Load**: Loads the transformed data into a PostgreSQL database, making it ready for analysis, querying and reporting.

 ## 🧰 Tech Stack